Alcohol/Drug Education & CBI Program

 We offer in-person and online Cognitive-Behavioral Intervention (CBI) Program classes on Saturday and Sunday from 9:00 am-3:00 pm.
 Clients can complete the entire program in just one weekend to obtain their 12 hour certificate of completion for court.

 We service all age groups with a specialization in working with professionals, young adults, and college students.
 The majority of our clients either work, attend school, or both.
 Our hope is that we maintain a safe environment that caters to people who are not accustomed to getting in trouble but just made a bad choice that led them to the criminal justice system.

 Clients enrolled in the class will be exposed to a variety of experiential learning tools including evidence-based workbooks, guest presenters, videos, group projects, and games that assist them with making future positive choices around alcohol and drugs.
 The goal of the course is not to tell clients what to do but inform them on the negative consequences if they choose to use or possess alcohol and drugs illegally.

 COGNITIVE BEHAVIORAL INTERVENTION CLASS

-Cognitive Behavior Intervention is a pyscho-education based approached that uses a task-based problem-solving method.
-This intervention class refer to a series of related mediations designed to change behaviors by teaching people to understand and change thoughts and behaviors.
+Cognitive Behavior Intervention is a psycho-education based approach that uses a task-based problem-solving method.
+This intervention class refers to a series of related mediations designed to change behaviors by teaching people to understand and change thoughts and behaviors.
 Based on the general belief that behavior is mediated by cognitive processes, CBI classes allow offenders to learn to examine their own thoughts and feelings, to recognize when their negative actions and feelings are escalating, and to use strategies to change their thinking and behavior.

 CBI is a generic term for the training programs that aim to educate people about themselves and explain why they react to specific events as they do.
 According to research, a common feature of rehabilitation programs that reduce recidivism is a technique, component, or approach that affects the individual perception or thinking.